Nevada residency for nomads: benefits and requirements

 What counts as proof of address in Nevada?

-When establishing proof of address in Nevada, you will need to present two documents showing your name and Nevada residential address.
+When establishing proof of address in Nevada, you will need to present two documents showing your name and your Nevada residential address.

 The documents should be originals or certified copies dated within the last 60 days.